WALancer/Rosche/README.md

 ## Bug Report Template
 Template for reporting issues for Rosche

+### Title
+* In the title please briefly describe the problem and the location.
+E.g: Floating barn near Molzen.
 #### Description of issue
 * Add a clear and concise description of the problem.
 This makes it easier for us to fix the issue.
 #### Screenshots